×

 Saverio Gentile, PhD, has targeted ion channels on cancer cells, which convert chemical or mechanical messages into electrical signals.
 Stimulating these ion channels appears to stop breast and ovarian cancer cell growth and metastasis.

-Lab breakthroughs, particularly new drug treatments, must be tested to see if a new compound is safe or feasible to start testing on humans.
+LAB BREAKTHROUGHS, particularly new drug treatments, must be tested to see if a new compound is safe or feasible to start testing on humans.
 The two types of pre-clinical research are In Vitro (petri dish or test tube experiments) and In Vivo (animal testing).
 This research also helps determine dosing and toxicity levels.

 Under the microscope